CasimirKaPazi/balhukbar/README.md

 Bal'ukbar is a constructed language (conlang).
 To be more precise an engineered language.

+Here, have an example:

+**malan vo'ele cor nia vii huahua**
+malan (vo('ele) cor (nia) vii (huahua))
+Q.listener.is.topic towards.speaker-move to east like wind
+"Will you go east to me, fast like the wind?"

 While the conlang is very flexible and open to ongoing change and evolution there are some core properties that define it.

 * Every element of speech is optional.